Privacy Policy 3.0

 5. Marketing

-We will only contact you about our organisation, our aims and courses and events that we think you will be interested in.
+We will only contact you about our association, our aims and courses and events that we think you will be interested in.
 This could be by phone or email if you have agreed for us to contact you in this manner.
 If you have provided us with your postal address we may send you information about our work and how you can support WICE by mail unless you have told us that you would prefer not to hear from us in that way.

 You can update your choices or stop us sending you these communications at any time by updating your member profile on the website www.wice-paris.org or contacting dataprotection@wice-paris.org.